sudheerj/reactjs-interview-questions/README.md

 51. ### How to apply validation on props in React?

     When the application is running in *development mode*, React will automatically check all props that we set on components to make sure they have *correct type*.
 If the type is incorrect, React will generate warning messages in the console.
-It's disabled in *production mode* due performance impact.
+It's disabled in *production mode* due to performance impact.
 The mandatory props are defined with `isRequired`.

     The set of predefined prop types: